-- PHY 2243-Physical Science Survey I. A laboratory course in basic principles of descriptive astronomy and elementary physics.
+- PHY 2244-Physical Science Survey I. A laboratory course in basic principles of descriptive astronomy and elementary physics.
 Designed for non-science majors and will not generally be credited toward a major or minor in physical science.
-(3,2,2) - PHY 2253-Physical Science Survey II.
+(4,3,2) - PHY 2254-Physical Science Survey II.
 An introductory laboratory study of chemistry and of basic geologic principles.
 Designed for non-science majors and will not generally be credited toward a major or minor in physical science.
 PHY 2243 is not a prerequisite of PHY 2253.
-(3,2,2)
+(4,3,2) - PHY 2414-General Physics I. This course presents the fundamental principles, definitions and terms of mechanics, heat and sound.
+Prerequisite: college algebra and trigonometry or special consent of instructor.
+(4,3,2) - PHY 2424-General Physics II.
+A continuation of PHY 2414, dealing with the fundamental principles of light, electricity and magnetism.
+(4,3,2)